feriforgacs/producthunt-maker-goals-menubar/README.md

 Generate self-signed certificate to run app on https locally. `openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.cert`
 Start your server with the `npm start` command than visit https://localhost:3000 Now the app is running in your browser.
-To test the electron application, first, edit the url in your electron/main.js file.
+To test the electron application, first, edit the url in your `electron/main.js` file.
 On line 10, you'll see the URL you need for local testing.
 Save your modifications and go back to your terminal.
 Let the node server run and open up a new terminal window.
 Go to your electron folder and run the following command: `npm start`
-If everyting was fine, your electron app should start in a few seconds.
+If everything was fine, your electron app should start in a few seconds.

 ### The whole process with commands (after you created your PH Application and created your .env file):
 ```